 Dave’s Reply:

-Thanks for your electrical question Hector.
+Thanks for your electrical wiring question Hector.

 Grounding Requirements for Electric Panels